 Less capacity is required to make a will than is required to execute other legal documents or contracts (see Matter of Coddington, 281 App Div 143 , affd 307 NY 181 ).
 Using this logic, it is possible that an irrevocable trust requires a little more capacity than a revocable trust.

 The law for contesting trusts in New York is still not completely settled.
 It is not as easy as one would think to describe how a trust contest works in New York, because our law involving trust contests is currently in flux.
-A legislative advisory committee and bar groups have attempted to develop a unified approach to trust contest, and that attempt has failed.
+A legislative advisory committee and bar groups have attempted to develop a unified approach to trust contests, and that attempt has failed.
 The statutory law is scarce in its guidance, and court cases have been contradictory at times.
 Courts decide trust contests by relying of a mixture of will contest and contract law, with a wide difference of opinion abounding.